philc/book-notes/relentless - tim grover.md

     * MJ when his father died, and Wade during his divorce and custody battle.
 * You'd rather be feared than liked (chap 10)
   * "When you're completely focused on one thing -- your craft -- it's hard to pay attention to other people.
-    You might sincerely care about hwo someone is doing, but you're not going to pick up the phone to find out, and if you do, it' usually because you have a motive for asking.
+    You might sincerely care about how someone is doing, but you're not going to pick up the phone to find out, and if you do, it's usually because you have a motive for asking.
 You don't have time for chitchat or lunch or anything that distracts you from your single-minded focus.
 You don't care about being liked, you care about getting what you want.
 Not a great way to make and keep friends.
 But the only way to be truly relentless."
 This was Kobe and MJ.